The Immutable, Unchanging Rules of Civilization

 Tariffs (2 cost per Power): A House must give X Power to another House.

 Tax (6 cost): Institute or remove a tax on three Houses.
-Taxed Houses must give 1 Power to you each month.
+Taxed Houses must give 1 Power to the specified House each month.

-Take Food (6 cost): Force 3 Houses to enter famine.
-(They lose 1 unit each month.)
+Take Food (6 cost): Force up to 3 Houses to enter famine.
+(They lose 1 unit of their choice each month.)

 Border Watch (6 cost): Choose a province.
 Players must pay 1 Favor to go to that province's table in the Underground each month.